KTT Jan 2023Kitchen Table Theology

 Episode 157: John

 Have you ever pondered the true identity of Jesus, the Son of God, and how His divine love has the power to transform lives?
-Join Pastor Jeff and Tiffany in this overview of the Gospel according to John and see how well do you really know the Gospel according to John?
+Join Pastor Jeff and Tiffany in this overview of the Gospel according to John and see how well do you really know the Gospel according to John.

 Episode 158: Deuteronomy

-Unraveling the layers of Deuteronomy, host Tiffany Coker joins Pastor Jeff Cranston to shed a litle bit of light on Moses' prophetic words, which foreshadowed Jesus' ultimate sacrifice on the cross.
+Unraveling the layers of Deuteronomy, host Tiffany Coker joins Pastor Jeff Cranston to shed a little bit of light on Moses' prophetic words, which foreshadowed Jesus' ultimate sacrifice on the cross.
 They explore the importance of remembering God, recognizing the significance of obedience preceding blessing, and fostering a loving relationship with God through Christ.

 Episode 159: Acts